zeus999999/zeus999999/README.md

-add a bookmark
-name it whatever you want
-click "more"
-go to url
-type in "javascript:"
-paste the code in addTokens
-hit save
-go to play.blooket.com
-click the bookmark
-added 500 tokens and 300 xp every 24hrs
+This is basically where you find your blooket hacks!
+DM me on discord zeus.9999 #9999
+How to install hacks, add a bookmark name it whatever you want click "more" go to url type in "javascript:" paste the code in the file of you choice hit save go to play.blooket.com click the bookmark